keptn/lifecycle-toolkit/README.md

 The purpose of this repository is to demonstrate and experiment with a prototype of a _**Keptn Lifecycle Controller**_.
-The goal of this prototype is to introduce a more “cloud-native” approach for pre- and post-deployment, as well as the concept of application health checks.
+The goal is to introduce a more “cloud-native” approach for pre- and post-deployment, as well as the concept of application health checks.
-It is an experimental project, under the umbrella of the [Keptn Application Lifecycle working group](https://github.com/keptn/wg-app-lifecycle).
+This project is developed under the umbrella of the [Keptn Application Lifecycle working group](https://github.com/keptn/wg-app-lifecycle).

 ## Keptn Lifecycle Controller in a nutshell